I AM BECK TENCH.

-In the Spring of 2015, I was a visiting lecturer in the University of Washington’s Museology Graduate Program.
+In the spring of 2015, I was a visiting lecturer in the University of Washington’s Museology Graduate Program.
 I developed and taught the course “Digital Experiments in Museums and Libraries” and also co-taught a course on “Careers and Social Capital” with Kris Morrissey.
 It was at this time that I met David Levy and began to explore research and teaching as a next step in my career.
-In the winter of 2016, I was notified of my acceptance as a PhD student.

 I welcome conversations with friends and followers and regularly have coffee or Skype chats with complete strangers who email and ask to chat.
 If you'd like to think together, send me an email or message on Twitter or setup a time to meet.

 She was formally trained as a designer at the University of North Carolina at Chapel Hill and spent her career before returning to academia helping museums, libraries, and non-profits embrace risk-taking, creativity, and change through technology and personal space-making.
 Her work from that time was mentioned in the New York Times, National Public Radio, Scientific American, and several books and blogs.